How Do You Stop Condensation On Air Ducts?

 Keeping your ducts clean can help to reduce sweaty ducts and improve your home’s indoor air quality.
 Unfortunately, DIY duct cleaning is not advisable.

 Instead, you should have an HVAC professional clean your ducts every three to five years.
-If you live in an older home and your ductwork has never been cleaned, you might have decades of dust and debris built up in them.
+If you live in an older home and your ductwork has never been cleaned, you might have decades of dust and debris built up in them, and the cost of air duct cleaning might be significant.

 Add Insulation If You See Metal Ducts Sweating